KarthikAyan-github/Python/README.md

 - **TypeError**: Be cautious, as Python will raise a `TypeError` if the conversion is not possible (e.g., trying to convert a non-numeric string to an `int`).

 ---

-This should give you a clear understanding of type casting in Python!
-Let me know if you need more details or examples.